Wered6/UE5-StyleGuide/README.md

 <a name="bp-vars-editable"></a>
 <a name="4.2.1"></a>

-### 4.2.1 Editable Variables
+### 4.2.1 Editable variables

-All variables that are safe to change the value of to configure behavior of a blueprint should be marked as `Editable`.
+All variables that are safe to change the value of to configure behavior of a Blueprint should be marked as `Editable`.

 Conversely, all variables that are not safe to change or should not be exposed to designers should *not* be marked as editable, unless for engineering reasons the variable must be marked as `Expose On Spawn`.